 Never underestimate the power of Mother Nature during the winter months!
-She can send some pretty harsh conditions our way at the drop of a hat, which is why it’s important to always hope for the best but prepare for the worst.
-This applies to all things in life, including the winter emergency kit you keep in your car.
+She can send some pretty harsh conditions our way at the drop of a hat.
+Like the old saying goes, always hope for the best but prepare for the worst.
+Therefore, it is important to keep a winter emergency kit in your car.
 During these cold, snowy months, there many important precautions to take whenever you get behind the wheel.
 Having the necessary supplies can literally mean the difference between life and death in some cases!
-You never know when your car might get a punctured tire, run out of fuel, experience a technical or mechanical failure or even slip off the road.
+You never know when your car might get a punctured tire, run out of fuel, experience a technical or mechanical failure, or even slip off the road.
 Here are some of the most important items to keep in your car at all times during the winter.

 Top winter emergency kit essentials: